urielbitton/deskable/README.md

 ###Deskable App

 ##To Dos
+- meetings
+  - refactor to react ui

-- projects:
+- chats
-  - add filters on board page
+  - import as much code as possible from familia

 - General
   - change all wysiwg editors with tinymce basic editor (create a component for it called AppBasicEditor.js - use for comments, posts, etc)